LeandroBerlin/react-dog-ceo/README.md

 Create a new file `actions/actionTypes.js`.

-The application will have 3 action: to start the request, if the request success or if it fails
+The application will have 3 action:
+- to start the request
+- if the request success
+- if thr request fails

 ```jsx